eh-am/eh-am.github.io/content/about.md

 My name is Eduardo Aleixo!
 I am originally from the country side Sao Paulo, now living in the capital (also named Sao Paulo).
 Still adapting to the big city.
 I currently do remote work for [Translucent Computing](https://www.translucentcomputing.com/), it's been lots of fun there!

+You can contact me at [eduardo@eduardoaleixo.com](mailto:eduardo@eduardoaleixo.com)

 I'm (at the moment) interested professionally in:

 - programming/operations/devops (i am a firmly believer of the devops culture)
 - kubernetes (it's complex but we can do amazing things with it) and its ecossystem (containers, distributed systems, observability, stateless workloads)
-- functional programming, static typing etc
+- functional programming, static typing
-- user experience (i like pretty, simple and useful design)
+- elm, haskell, elixir
+- linux

+What I am currently doing at work is:

+- kubernetes (raw yaml, helm charts)
+- groovy (jenkins pipeline)
+- typescript (internal nodejs tooling and some angular)
+- golang (internal tooling)
+- prometheus (intrumentation)
+- grafana dashboards
+- some bash
+- ci/cd with jenkins/spinnaker
+- infrastructure as code (terraform/ansible)

 My personal interests revolve around: